Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Concluding Remarks

-In conclusion, we hope our investigation will stimulate other researchers and open the way toward further explicit investigations in this fascinating research direction at the boundary between quantum information science and applied mathematics.
-For the time being, we leave a more in-depth quantitative discussion on these potential geometric extensions to mixed states evolution of our analytical findings to future scientific attempts.
+In conclusion, despite its limited focus on dimension $d=2$, we hope our work will stimulate other researchers and open the way toward further explicit investigations on the interplay between quantum mechanics and geometry.
+For the time being, we leave a more in-depth quantitative discussion on these potential geometric extensions of our analytical findings, including generalizations to mixed state geometry and quantum evolutions, to future scientific efforts.